Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

 >* int[][][] a = new int[3][][5];  ❌
 >* int[][][] a = new int[][4][5];  ❌
 ## Array Initialization
-* Once we creates an array, every element by default initialized with default values.
+* *Once we creates an array*, every *element by default initialized with default values*.
 ```java
 public class Temp {
     public static void main(String[] args) {